ap4sc/sails-hook-blueprints-extended/README.md

 # sails-hook-blueprints-extended

+***This project is no longer being updated***

 A Sails.js hook to add custom blueprints, and expose default blueprint functions.
 Derived from: [sails-hook-custom-blueprints](https://github.com/sgress454/sails-hook-custom-blueprints).

-** This project is a work in progress -- Use at your own risk while I finish it **

 ### Installation